 LEGAL SITH VS LEGAL JEDI

-Legal Sith vs. Legal Jedi is a quiet revolution in American Law that is taking place with the emergence of the conflict between the developing Legal Sith vs Legal Jedi traditionalists (of the Old Republic).
+Legal Sith vs. Legal Jedi is a quiet revolution within American Law that is taking place with the emergence of the conflict between the developing Legal Sith vs Legal Jedi traditionalists (of the Old Republic).
 To be honest, far too many lawyers use the power of the law with the capability of a storm trooper firing a laser blaster.
-Legal Jedi’s believe in the rule of law with a system of checks and balances and the supremacy of precedent from the U.S. Supreme Court controlling similar cases before the lower courts with individual rights protected by the Consitution.
-Legal Siths believe in the supremacy of our corporate overlords’ (ie Koch Brothers,et al.) power and concentration of all governmental power in the American Presidency making him a defacto “King” unrestrained by legal commands of law.
+Legal Jedi’s believe in the rule of law with a system of checks and balances limited by individual rights provided for in the Constitution.
+Further in the supremacy of precedent from the U.S. Supreme Court controlling similar cases before the lower courts where individual rights are protected by application of the Consitution.
+Legal Siths believe in the supremacy of our corporate overlords’ (ie Koch Brothers,et al.) power and in the concentration of all governmental power in the American Presidency making him a defacto “King” unrestrained by legal commands of statutory law.

-One of the iconic struggles in cinema, the central struggle in the Star Wars movies, as to whether the Jedi’s or the Sith’s use of the Force is in service to the Force’s true nature?
-While far less operatic, the true nature of American law is in the midst of a quiet struggle between competing understandings brought forth by the emergence of adherents of the Unitary Executive Doctrine being appointed in droves to the Federal bench.
+One of the iconic struggles in cinema, the central struggle in the Star Wars movies, is as to whether the Jedi’s or the Sith’s use of the Force is in service to the Force’s true nature?
+While far less operatic, the true nature of American law is in the midst of a quiet struggle between competing understandings brought forth by the emergence of adherents of the Unitary Executive Doctrine.
+Adherents being appointed in droves to the Federal bench by Neo-Conservative Presidents.
 Appointments of adherents to this doctrine were first made in numbers by President George W. Bush and are now being made by President Trump.
 Currently two members of the U.S. Supreme Court (Alito and Gorsuch) are indentified as proponents of the Unitary Executive Doctrine.
 With two of the eleven regional federal courts of appeal under the apparent control of Legal Siths.

-The traditionalists (aka Legal Jedi, since I’m labeling) rely upon concepts of ordered liberty reliant with the belief that we are a nation of laws, with certain individual and fundamental constitutional rights that may not be infringed upon and that we have enlisted checks and balances between the branches of government as the surest protection to our liberty.
+The traditionalists (aka Legal Jedi, since I’m labeling) rely upon concepts of ordered liberty founded upon the belief that we are a nation of laws, with certain individual and fundamental constitutional rights that may not be infringed upon and that we have enlisted checks and balances between the branches of government as the surest protection to our liberty.

 An emerging Neo-Conservative doctrine of the “Unitary Executive” (aka Legal Sith, since I’m labeling) was most publicly expressed by the “Torture Memo” penned by John Yoo of President George W. Bush’s Office of Legal Counsel.
 The memo stated that President Bush had the ability to abrogate American law and international treaty obligations to define torture in way that enabled American Intelligence agencies to abuse prisoners as they pleased, no matter how brutally, and that those acts would not constitute torture and thus no violation of the law.
 It was not until pictures were published of low-ranking soldiers engaged in much more limited brutality at Abu Ghraib that minor limits were placed upon the American torture of prisoners.